 “No, not on Mars.
 You are back on Earth, and walking down a beach, when you see a child flapping his arms wildly in the water.
 He is clearly drowning—”

-“Well, he is there, and will die soon.
+Zhang sighed.
+“Well, that’s what’s happening, and he will die soon.
 You are standing there, looking, but not helping.
 Why is that, Ms. Turing?”

 “Because I shouldn’t go in the water.”